influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/plugins/inputs.md

 ### [Teamspeak 3 (teamspeak)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/teamspeak/README.md) -- NEW in v1.5

-This plugin uses the Teamspeak 3 ServerQuery interface of the Teamspeak server to collect statistics of one or more virtual servers.
+The Teamspeak 3 input plugin uses the Teamspeak 3 ServerQuery interface of the Teamspeak server to collect statistics of one or more virtual servers.

 ### [Tomcat (tomcat)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/tomcat)